BLUE RHINO AI

 • Look directly into the camera lens the entire time — not the screen, not around the room

-• Don't read or recite — talk like you're having a real conversation with a patient
+• Don't read or recite — just talk naturally like you're having a real conversation

 • Minimal hand movement — small natural gestures are fine, but no big arm movements